Symbol Sage Sale Banner

 Conch shells are used in many ways worldwide, showing their cultural importance and flexibility.
 The Mayans use them in art as containers for paint or ink.
 In Papua New Guinea, people use conch shells as money to buy things, showing their trading value.

-In Japan, these shells become trumpets for special ceremonies, like royal cremations, showing their importance in rituals.
+For the Japanese, these shells become trumpets for special ceremonies, like royal cremations, showing their importance in rituals.
 In Grenada, people blow the conch to let everyone know that fish is for sale, using it to communicate.
 These different uses in various countries highlight how popular and versatile conch shells are.

 The Conch Shell in Jewelry and Fashion